DamnWidget/anaconda.github.io/content/about.md

 Are you tired of extensions that promise you nice features but make your Sublime Text freeze and block you from writing?
 Us too!
 This is why the main goal of Anaconda is performance.
-Anaconda will never freeze your Sublime Text, as everything in anaconda runs asynchronously.
+Anaconda will never freeze your Sublime Text, as everything in Anaconda runs asynchronously.

 It doesn't matter whether you're linting a file with a few hundred or a few thousand lines; Anaconda will work smoothly in each situation, helping you